 Key Competencies: Community engagement and outreach, effective training methods, culturally sensitive consensus building processes, fiscal analysis, emergency management, knowledge transfer.

-Chloe supports the strategic direction of the New England EFC and designs and delivers training, capacity building, and technical assistance with an emphasis on climate resilience planning and financing.
-She has a diverse background in environmental planning, public health, and international development.
-With more than 10 years of experience supporting underserved and disadvantaged groups both in the U.S. and internationally, Chloe brings knowledge of inclusive, equitable program delivery strategies.
+Chloe supports the strategic direction of the NEEFC and delivers technical assistance and capacity building with an emphasis on climate adaptation and resilience planning and financing.
+She has more than 10 years of experience working at the intersection of environment, climate, and public health research and program implementation, both in the U.S. and internationally, with a focus on underserved groups.

 Key Competencies: Database management, defining, tracking, and reporting metrics, strategic planning for communications and outreach, and consensus building among partners.